AaliyanK/shopify-image-repository/README.md

-# Winter 2022 Shopify Developer Intern Challenge: Build an Image Repositoryy
+# Winter 2022 Shopify Developer Intern Challenge: Build an Image Repository

 Hello Shopify!
 My name is Aaliyan Kapadia and this is my repo for the Developer Image Repository Project!
+I am seeking a 4 or 8 month internship starting from January 2022!

 # How Does It Work?